ONSdigital/dp-healthcheck/README.md

         ...
     ```

     8.2.
-With whitelist (before applying any middleware that afects all endpoints, like auth protection):
+With whitelist (before applying any middleware that affects all endpoints, like auth protection):
     ```
         ...